Marsh Creek Township, Mahnomen County, Minnesota

 Marsh Creek Township is a township in Mahnomen County, Minnesota, United States.
 The population was 128 at the 2000 census.
+It contains part of the census-designated place of Riverland.

 This township was named for Marsh Creek.

 Geography

 According to the United States Census Bureau, the township has a total area of 37.7 square miles (97.5 km2), of which 37.7 square miles (97.5 km2) of it is land and 0.03% is water.